Posted by Ben Gooden on Wed, Nov 11, 2020 @ 2:49 AM

 Today, the new roadway hosts a new layout without the traditional curb, sidewalk and boulevard set-up, but instead, with installed bollards to guide car traffic and give residents enough protection against vehicles – allowing them to co-exist safely in the city street.
 Another part of the Woonerf design you can see at John Hirsch Place is the significant lighting that encourages pedestrian activity even in the evening.

-For the landscaping aspect of this Woonerf approach, Citygreen’s soil vault system was chosen.
+For the landscaping aspect of this Woonerf approach, Citygreen’s soil vault system is the ideal choice.
 It facilitates the healthy growth of trees and shrubs at John Hirsch Place by offering a structural strength matrix as a sub-base for the roadway.

 Moreover, the soil vault system can effectively integrate stormwater management principles into its design.
 The key way the stratavault soil vault system can improve stormwater management principles include: